kamran992/liense-demo/docs/ARCHITECTURE.md

 The following items are not implemented in the current version.
 They are tracked in the roadmap and should be treated as future work, not behavior available today.

-- A DAG-based workflow engine with parallel steps, approval gates, and reusable step handlers is planned.
+- On top of the onboarding DAG engine (parallel steps, reusable handlers, rollback, resume — already shipped): human approval gates, additional SCM/CI step handlers, and an event-sourced execution log with discovery-driven reconciliation.
 - Applications, Services, Environments, Targets, and Pipelines currently live primarily in Postgres.
 The Kubernetes-native CRD model is in progress, but the write path and reconcilers are not shipped yet.
 - NetBox integration is not implemented.
 - Crossplane integration for cloud resource lifecycle is not implemented.